Eva-D-ev/HWSCRC/README.md

 # Jebiga napuštaš Github Repositori ti kravlji štićenik
-**if someone takes this code and uses it on their own script i will take you script down you can only use this for personal use**
+**if someone takes this code and uses it on their own script i will take your script down you can only use this for personal use**